Scottish Reformation: Women

 After the Reformation the contest between the widespread belief in the limited intellectual and moral capacity of women and the desire for women to take personal moral responsibility, particularly as wives and mothers, intensified.
-In Protestantism this necessitated an ability to learn and understand the catechism and even to be able to independently read the Bible, but most commentators, even those that tended to encourage the education of girls, thought they should not receive the same academic education as boys.
+In Protestantism this necessitated an ability to learn and understand the catechism and even to be able to independently read the Bible.
+Most commentators, even those that tended to encourage the education of girls, thought they should not receive the same academic education as boys.
 In the lower ranks of society, women benefited from the expansion of the parish schools system that took place after the Reformation, but were usually outnumbered by boys, often taught separately, for a shorter time and to a lower level.
-They were frequently taught reading, sewing and knitting, but not writing.
-Female illiteracy rates based on signatures among female servants were around 90 per cent from the late seventeenth to the early eighteenth centuries, and perhaps 85 per cent for women of all ranks by 1750, compared with 35 per cent for men.
+They were frequently taught reading, sewing and knitting but not writing.
+Female illiteracy rates based on signatures among female servants were around 90% from the late 17th to the early 18th centuries, and perhaps 85% for women of all ranks by 1750, compared with 35% for men.
 Among the nobility there were many educated and cultured women, of which Queen Mary is the most obvious example.

-Church going played an important part in the lives of many women.
-Women were largely excluded from the administration of the Kirk, but when heads of households voted on the appointment of a new minister some parishes allowed women in that position to participate.
+Church attendance played an important part in the lives of many women.
+Women were largely excluded from the administration of the Kirk, but when heads of households voted on the appointment of a new minister, some parishes allowed women in that position to participate.
 In the post-Reformation period there was a criminalisation of women.
 Women were disciplined in kirk sessions and civil courts for stereotypical offences including scolding and prostitution, which were seen as deviant, rather than criminal.
 These changing attitudes may partly explain the witch hunts that occurred after the Reformation and in which women were the largest group of victims.